ajalzahrani/ova-app/README.md

 - [ ] Add first login password change.
 - [ ] Let user to choose notification types (create, referral, messages, resolved)
 - [ ] Add notification enable for specific occurrance within occurrence details page.

+## Errors Solved

+npx prisma generate

+Error:
+EPERM: operation not permitted, rename

+Solution:
+taskkill /f /im node.exe
+SUCCESS: The process "node.exe" with PID 61596 has been terminated.
+SUCCESS: The process "node.exe" with PID 63884 has been terminated.
+SUCCESS: The process "node.exe" with PID 63604 has been terminated.
+ERROR: The process "node.exe" with PID 64996 could not be terminated.